 5. Gantt Chart

 A Gantt Chart Maker is a popular project management tool used to visually represent tasks over time.
-While it is valuable for scheduling and tracking progress, it doesn’t delve deeply into the details of process flow or decision-making, making it better suited for project tracking than BPM.
+While it is useful for scheduling and tracking progress, it doesn’t capture ownership, handoffs, or decision logic as deeply as BPM, which makes it better suited for timeline management than full process modeling.

 6. Integrated Definition for Function Modelling (IDEF)